natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/B-17G%20(Israel).md

 * 12 x 250/50 kg G.P. bombs (3,000 kg total)
 * 6 x 500/50 kg G.P. bombs (3,000 kg total)

+The best loadout of the B-17G for use against bases in ground RB and Sim is the '''12 x 250/50 kg G.P. bombs'''.
+Since this offers enough bombs to destroy several bases that may already be damaged without having to commit too many bombs in a single base like may happen with the '''6 x 500/50 kg G.P. bombs'''.
+However in ground RB this last loadout may be the best, since the bigger bombs offer less margin of error and compensate the lack of precision with more explosive range.

 === Defensive armament ===
 {{Specs-Avia-Defensive}}
 <!-- ''Defensive armament with turret machine guns or cannons, crewed by gunners.
 Examine the number of gunners and what belts or drums are better to use.
 If defensive weaponry is not available, remove this subsection.'' -->
 {{main|M2 Browning (12.7 mm)}}
 The '''''{{PAGENAME}}''''' is defended by:

 * 2 x 12.7 mm M2 Browning machine guns, chin turret (400 rpg = 800 total)